-To evolve, play behavior must be adaptive.
+Although it is possible that some of the play behaviors we observe today are still a by-product of other adaptive behaviors, many forms of play may persist because they are adaptive.
 By definition, a behavior is an adaptation if it increases an individual's chances of surviving and reproducing relative to alternative behavioral options.
-Playing sometimes seems like a waste of time, or inordinately risky, because play behaviors don't appear to provide immediate benefits: play is frivolous, a luxury.
+Playing sometimes seems like a waste of time, or inordinately risky, because play behaviors don't always provide immediate benefits: play is frivolous, a luxury.
 How might play increase the overall prospects for survival and reproduction?
 What benefits offset the costs of play, and when/how do these benefits appear?
 How have organisms evolved to respond to particular environmental conditions by playing?
 How is play related to development and the attainment of reproductive maturity?
 Why are some species prolific players, while others do not play at all?
 Understanding play from a Darwinian perspective requires that we address these questions.